+The polling service makes one method available for use by clients through a SOAP RPC for monitoring the execution of a job running in a queuing system.
+The WSDL interface may be obtained from the URL given in the Appendix (item 6).
 The input to this method is the user account name and the scheduler type, such as "PBS".
 The service implementation is designed as a factory so that support for particular schedulers can be added in a well defined way.
 If the scheduler type is not supported by the Web service, then a message to the effect is returned to the client.
 If the scheduler is supported, then the user name is passed to a handler created for that specific scheduler.
 The scheduler handlers are custom-written methods that generate a WSDL complex type, effectively an XML data object given the user name and return the array of the generated a WSDL complex type that contains the job status of the scheduler.

-4. Application Web Services and Toolkits
+Application Web Services and Toolkits

 The core services described above are intended to serve general purposes.
 These must be organized in a more meaningful fashion for use in PSEs.
 In particular, we have developed a set of XML schemas for describing scientific application metadata.
 Here "application" means specifically some science code on the computational grid.

 Given that the application has been installed on some hosts, we want to describe how this application may be added to a PSE.